ase34/flyingblocksapi/README.md

 * Please keep in mind that you **are modifying the skull entity, not the falling block**.
 The skull is normally located 100 blocks higher than the appearance of the block.
 (See [getHeightOffset()](http://ase34.github.io/flyingblocksapi/javadocs/latest/de/ase34/flyingblocksapi/FlyingBlock.html#getHeightOffset()))
 * The offset is calibrated so that the y-coordinate of the skull minus the default height offset ([getHeightOffset()](http://ase34.github.io/flyingblocksapi/javadocs/latest/de/ase34/flyingblocksapi/FlyingBlock.html#getHeightOffset())) is equal to the y-coordinate of the **center** and *not* the downfacing side of the block.
 So, a block spawned at `(10.5, 60.5, 23.5)` will perfectly align with the grid of the 'normal' blocks.

-To spawn the prepared flying block, just call [spawn(Location)](http://ase34.github.io/flyingblocksapi/javadocs/latest/de/ase34/flyingblocksapi/FlyingBlock.html#spawn(org.bukkit.Location)), and you're done!
+To spawn the prepared flying block, just construct a new object of a FlyingBlock, and then call [spawn(Location)](http://ase34.github.io/flyingblocksapi/javadocs/latest/de/ase34/flyingblocksapi/FlyingBlock.html#spawn(org.bukkit.Location)), and you're done!
 Then the [onTick()](http://ase34.github.io/flyingblocksapi/javadocs/latest/de/ase34/flyingblocksapi/FlyingBlock.html#onTick()) gets then called once every tick.
 For more information about the methods, please go to the [Javadoc](http://ase34.github.io/flyingblocksapi/javadocs/latest/de/ase34/flyingblocksapi/FlyingBlock.html) page.

 ### Examples